tasnia25ahmed/AccessiCheck/README.md

 <div align="center"> <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" /> </div>
-AccessiCheck - AI Accessibility Scanner
+🚀 AccessiCheck - AI Accessibility Scanner

-AccessiCheck is an AI-powered tool that analyzes PDFs, images, and HTML content for accessibility compliance according to AODA (Accessibility for Ontarians with Disabilities Act) and WCAG 2.1 AA standards.
+AccessiCheck is an AI-powered accessibility tool that analyzes PDFs, images, and HTML for compliance with AODA (Accessibility for Ontarians with Disabilities Act) and WCAG 2.1 AA standards.

-It not only identifies accessibility issues but also provides:
+It doesn’t just identify accessibility issues—it also gives you:

-A fixed, accessible HTML version
+📝 Fixed, accessible HTML versions

-A simplified plain-language version
+✨ Simplified, plain-language content

-An audio narration of the content
+🔊 Audio narration of your documents

-This project is ideal for improving accessibility in digital content quickly, using AI to save time during audits or hackathons.
+Perfect for digital accessibility audits, hackathons, or just making your content more inclusive—fast!

-Tech Stack
+💻 Tech Stack

 Frontend: React (TypeScript)